santorsola-teaching/class-lab-adv-omics/L14_class_exercise/sarek_exercise_params-file.md

-# Class Assignment: run nf-core/sarek with -params-file option
+# Class Assignment: run nf-core/sarek _joint germline calling_ with -params-file option

 ## Objective
 The primary goal of this assignment is to gain practical experience in using the nf-core/sarek pipeline by analyzing parameter configurations and executing the pipeline.
 This assignment will help students understand how to set up nf-core/sarek for genomic analysis and appreciate the significance of parameter configurations.